AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 You have to use the ``param_name=value`` formatting to pass arguments through the ``+R`` options.
 Example: ``+RIdentifier_Prefixes:Type=_T,Constant=_C``.

-For the ``-R`` option:

-*All_Suffixes [bool]*
-   If ``true``, removes all the suffixes specified for the identifier suffix checks, whether by default or as specified by other rule parameters.
-All the checks for this rule are disabled as a result.

-*Type_Suffix [bool]*
-   If ``true``, removes the suffix specified for types.
-This disables checks for types but does not disable any other checks for this rule (including the check for access type names if ``Access_Suffix`` is set).

-*Access_Suffix [bool]*
-   If ``true``, removes the suffix specified for access types.
-This disables checks for access type names but does not disable any other checks for this rule.
-If ``Type_Suffix`` is set, access type names are checked as ordinary type names.

-*Class_Access_Suffix [bool]*
-   If ``true``, removes the suffix specified for access types pointing to class-wide type.
-This disables specific checks for names of access types pointing to class-wide types but does not disable any other checks for this rule.
-If ``Type_Suffix`` is set, access type names are checked as ordinary type names.
-If ``Access_Suffix`` is set, these access types are checked as any other access type name.

-*Class_Subtype_Suffix [bool]*
-   If ``true``, removes the suffix specified for subtype names.
-This disables checks for subtype names but does not disable any other checks for this rule.

-*Constant_Suffix [bool]*
-   If ``true``, removes the suffix specified for constants.
-This disables checks for constant names but does not disable any other checks for this rule.

-*Renaming_Suffix [bool]*
-   If ``true``, removes the suffix specified for package renamings.
-This disables checks for package renamings but does not disable any other checks for this rule.

-*Access_Obj_Suffix [bool]*
-   If ``true``, removes the suffix specified for objects of access types, this disables checks for such objects.
-It does not disable any other checks for this rule.

-*Interrupt_Suffix [bool]*
-   If ``true``, removes the suffix specified for protected subprograms used as interrupt handlers.
-It does not disable any other checks for this rule.

-If more than one parameter is used, parameters must be separated by commas.

 The ``+RIdentifier_Prefixes`` option (with no parameter) does not create a new instance for the rule; thus, it has no effect on the current GNATcheck run.